top of page

 Family Support Officer (She/Her)

 Frances provides compassionate, empathetic, and neuro-affirming support to parents and carers of neurodivergent children and children with additional support needs.
-She is committed to walking alongside families throughout their support-seeking journey:
+Frances has a recent diagnosis of ADHD, and is the mother of an incredible, creative, and energetic autistic daughter with ADHD, anxiety, and Pathological Demand Avoidance (PDA) traits.

 Availability: Frances has capacity for parent/caregiver support sessions in 2026.
 Enquire now to book in with Frances.